mayads/Simple-Gox-Trader/README.md

 ### Starting the programs ###

-Just one of the following:
+Just call one of the following:

 #### Ticker display ####